 The Commission on the Accreditation of Early Childhood Higher Education Programs

 The principal functions of the Commission are to exercise professional judgment in making accreditation decisions and to set standards.
-The Commission works with staff to develop guidance documents and data gathering instruments necessary to carry out these functions.
-The Commission has delegated authority to the Executive Committee of the Commission (the Commission chair, the chair-elect, and an additional member of the Commission) to conduct business on behalf of the Commission, such as granting extensions.
-The Executive Committee cannot make accreditation decisions.
-The Commission chair may appoint ad hoc committees, as needed, to facilitate work between meetings.
+The Commission works with staff to develop guidance documents and data-gathering instruments necessary to carry out these functions.

 Composition